rmountjoy92/VectorCloud/README.md

 Please feel free to contribute.

 ## How to run
+* make sure git is installed on your machine
 * create a virtual environment https://packaging.python.org/guides/installing-using-pip-and-virtualenv/
 * from inside the virtual enviroment install the SDK as per the directions in the SDK docs
 * in a terminal, navigate to your virtual environment.
 From inside your virtual environment enter: